frederikdussault/test-player/README.md

 ### Instructions
 Written in ES6, transpiled with Rollup for the browser.
-Uses Yarn as a build too, but you can use NPM if you prefer.
+Uses Yarn as a build tool, but you can use NPM if you prefer.
+(Note: rollup is packaged locally, but you may have to install it globally.)

 To build, run